 Slavery was an integral part of the social, economic, and institutional life of the ancient Middle East.
 The Bible writers refer to it repeatedly as a fact of life.
 They neither endorsed nor condemned it.
 It was so intricately woven into the fabric of society that neither the patriarchs nor the nation of Israel could avoid being caught up in it. . . .

 There are at least a couple of plausible explanations as to why the Bible neither condones nor condemns slavery.
 For one, the Bible indicates that God frequently allows people to engage in practices that He does not endorse.
-Another explanation is that neither Jesus nor the apostles made the emancipation of slaves an issue in their ministry.
+Another explanation is that neither Jesus Christ nor any of His disciples or apostles made the emancipation of slaves an issue in their ministry.

-On the other hand, in Ephesians 6:5-8, Colossians 3:22-25, and 1 Timothy 6:1-2, most of the widely-read versions of the Bible state that Paul told converted (i.e., Christian) slaves to be obedient, honest, and diligent in serving their masters.
-(The Greek word doulos in these three scripture passages is doulo, which is translated as slaves, just as it is in all three of the passages we previously discussed.)
-In contrast, the NKJ version of the Bible uses the term servants, rather than slaves, in translating Colossians 3:22-25 and 1 Timothy 6:1-2.
-However, the NKJ version uses the term slaves in Ephesians 6:5-8, which leads some people to question why Paul did not express his disapproval of slavery in regard to this passage.
+In regard to Ephesians 6:5-8, Colossians 3:22-25, and 1 Timothy 6:1-2, most of the modern translations of the Bible state that the Apostle Paul told converted (i.e., Christian) slaves to be obedient, honest, and diligent in serving their masters.
+[Note: The Greek word doulos in these three scriptures is doulo, which is translated as slaves, like it is in the three scriptures that we previously discussed.]
+In contrast, the New King James (NKJ) version of the Bible uses the term servants, rather than slaves, in translating Colossians 3:22-25 and 1 Timothy 6:1-2.
+With regard to Ephesians 6:5-8, however, the NKJ version uses the term slaves, which leads some people to question why Paul did not express his disapproval of slavery in regard to this scripture passage.